 Our 15,000 square foot facility includes state-of-the-art simulation labs, equipped with the latest hyper-realistic medical technology, including:

-Through the use of realistic patient simulators and clinical environments, our simulation center enhances our students’ learning experience and allows Ameritech to produces graduates who are confident and well-prepared when they enter the field.
+Through the use of realistic patient simulators and clinical environments, our simulation center enhances our students’ learning experience and allows Ameritech to produce graduates who are confident and well-prepared when they enter the field.

 Allowing our students to apply their skills and training in a safe, controlled, and realistic clinical atmosphere, we can ensure that our graduates are field-tested and ready to work before they set foot in an actual medical facility with real patients.

-With thousands of Ameritech students training in this state-of-the art facility, Utah’s healthcare employers can expect a steady supply of highly trained, skilled employees who are well-versed in the latest medical technology and ready to perform the required duties on their very first day on the job.
+With thousands of Ameritech students training in this state-of-the-art facility, Utah’s healthcare employers can expect a steady supply of highly trained, skilled employees who are well-versed in the latest medical technology and ready to perform the required duties on their very first day on the job.

 We’re committed to giving our students the most true-to-life experiences as they are preparing for their future healthcare careers.
 That’s why our labs are equipped with sophisticated robotic mannequins that realistically simulate adult, pediatric, and even pregnant patients for an immersive, life-like experience.